Assur: Archaeology

-More recently, Ashur was excavated by B. Hrouda for the Ludwig Maximilian University of Munich and the Bavarian Ministry of Culture in 1990.
+More recently, Assur was excavated by Barthel Hrouda for LMU Munich and the Bavarian Ministry of Culture in 1990.
+The team worked in the west-central part of the site about 120 meters south of the Nabu Temple.
 During the same period, in 1988 and 1989, the site was being worked by R. Dittmann on behalf of the Deutsche Forschungsgemeinschaft.
+In 2000–2001 the site was excavated by Peter A. Miglus.